 Give your Dataform a name (e.g. “Report on Topic 1 Content”).
 The title entered here will be the name that learners see in the course content area.
 Learners will click on this name to enter and participate in the activity.

-The duration of the activity from its Available-from time.
-With the a specified duration the due date is calculated automatically as 'Available from' plus the product of the duration (minutes) and the number of intervals.
+With the a specified interval the due date is calculated automatically as 'Available from' plus the product of the interval duration (minutes) and the number of intervals.

 Number of intervals